If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |kreisfreie Stadt: Dresden|

-Dresden is situated at an altitude of 113 m at the river Elbe.
+Dresden is situated at an elevation of 113 m at the river Elbe.
 Dresden is the capital of Germany's state of Saxony.
 With its population of about 490,800 (2005) it is one of the three metropolitan areas that together form the metropolitan region Sachsendreieck (Dresden, Leipzig-Halle, and Chemnitz-Zwickau).
 The city of Dresden is administered as a district in its own right.
 The municipality has a population of about 530,000 (2011).

 The earliest traces of human settlements date from the Neolithic period.
 The earliest mention of Dresdene is found in a document of 1206.
 The name most probably is derived from the old sorbic word 'Drežďany', refering to the inhabitants of a lowland forest.
 Around 1500 Dresden became the residence of the margraves of Meißen and dukes of Saxony from the Wettin dynasty (see chart of the Wettin dynasty).
 The 'Wittenberg Kapitulation' of 1547, which ended the War of Schmalkalden, transfered the rank of Electors from the Ernestine to the the Albertine line of the dynasty.
 Saxony thus became the most influential Protestant country within the Holy Roman Empire.
 Under Elector Friedrich August I (King August II of Poland) Dresden became one of the most important cultural centres of Europe.
 During the Napoleonic times, Saxony was allied with France.
 With approval of Napoleon, Saxony was elevated to a kingdom in 1806.
 After the defeat of Napoleon in the Battle of Leipzig (1813) and the Congress of Vienna (1815), the territory of the kingdom was reduced by almost two thirds: its northern and eastern parts were annexed to Prussia (province Saxony), the Thuringian possessions fell to the Ernestine Grand Duchy of Saxe-Weimar-Eisenach.
 Nevertheless, Saxony remained one of the strongest countries in Europe, even after 1871 when it became part of the German Empire.